-1.e.
-Consideration should be given to examining the role of the higher education teacher as an autonomous professional.
+1.e Consideration should be given to examining the role of the higher education teacher as an autonomous professional.
 The goal of creating an environment where autonomous teachers are given an opportunity to develop their fields of expertise in partnership and dialogue with colleagues is a laudable one.
-It draws on and helps develop a set of evolving skills and competences and skills that take account of and impact on a changing society.
-It is also important, at all educational levels, to discuss key issues such as the foundational concepts or 'hidden curricula' underpinning programme and course provisions.
-This sort of issue that might usefully investigated in a formal teaching qualification.

-We agree with the Committee's comment that higher education teacher must be seen as an autonomous professional.
-Up until today, teachers' academic autonomy is included in the University's fundamental principles and is secured by University's rules and regulations that govern the University's routine as well as its development.
-In general, scientific collaboration with both internal and external colleagues is encouraged.
-For instance, a number of our programme's modules and content areas are the product of synergies between different members of the teaching staff.
-Also, almost all of our academic staff is involved in various external professional scientific bodies that falls withing their scientific field by promoting knowledge both personal and in general.
-In addition, our staff is involved in joint publications and cooperate in research and educational projects with other external colleagues from University, research centers etc. In general, all of our teaching staff is given an opportunity to develop their fields of expertise in partnership and dialogue with colleagues is a laudable one.
-Yet, based on this particular comment we will further support and communicate the important aspect of partnership with colleagues both in Cyprus and abroad for all of our teaching staff and based on the autonomous professional aspect of staff in academia.
-Concerning the comment on "hidden curricula" we agree with the Committee's recommendation for investigating this foundational concept in a formal teaching qualification.
-Overall, as stated at previous comments and observations University's mission and vision (e.g. student-centred approach etc.) is promoted to students both by our academic staff and academic advisors.
+Teachers' academic autonomy is included in the University's fundamental principles and is secured by University's rules and regulations that govern the University's routine as well as its further growth.
+Scientific collaboration is encouraged and this programme is the product of team work, as was its predecessor.
+Almost all of the academics involved have joint publications and cooperate in research and educational projects.
+Additionally, a number of this programme's modules and content areas are the product of synergies between different members of the teaching staff.
+Also, almost all of our academic staff is involved in various external professional scientific bodies that fall within their scientific field by promoting knowledge both personal and in general.
+In addition, our staff is involved in joint publications and cooperate in research and educational projects with other external colleagues from University, research centres etc.